Help! First Aid for 5 Common Eye Injuries

 - Get emergency treatment right away.

-What to Do If … You Cut or Puncture Your Eye
+Eye Injury #5: You Cut or Puncture Your Eye

 If you’re dealing with a worst-case scenario, the most important thing is to seek emergency treatment right away.
 If you have something that you can quickly use as a protective shield, such as the bottom of a clean paper cup, cover the eye without touching it.
 But don’t spend time looking for a shield.
 Just get medical help—quickly.